Nike's Best Lightweight Running Shoes for Speed and Performance

 - Feel: some lightweight running shoes allow you to feel the ground, while others are designed to absorb shock with every step.
 Ask yourself, "Are they comfortable and breathable?", whichever Nike shoes you choose.

 If you're the type to run barefoot on the beach and enjoy the feeling of the ground underneath your feet, consider the Nike Free Run series.
 These shoes include some of Nike's lightest running footwear options with a selection of flexible upper styles.
 Choose a Flyknit upper for a breathable, supportive, sock-like feel.
 The outsole of these lightweight shoes is designed to adapt to the movement of your foot, providing flexible cushioning.

 As an added bonus, wearing a minimalist running shoe like the Nike Free RN has been shown to improve foot strength, according to a 2019 study.
 Just be careful when switching from a maximalist shoe, since you'll be working different muscles as you run.

 2.Best for Shock Absorption

 For athletes who want to inject an energetic spring in their step, the Nike Pegasus collection delivers lightweight, responsive React foam and a Nike Zoom Air unit for added bounce.
-While these are heavier than the Nike Free RN series, they’re great for absorbing impact.
-And though Nike Pegasus shoes are neutral with regards to stabilizing features, the midfoot webbing allows you to tighten the lacing for extra support.
+While these are heavier than the Nike Free RN series, they're great for absorbing impact.
+And though Nike Pegasus shoes are neutral with regards to stabilising features, the midfoot webbing allows you to tighten the lacing for extra support.
 Trail styles are also available for trail running, though the durable materials used for trail shoes add some weight to the shoe.

 3.Best for Speed